Easy Approval Startup Business Loans with No Revenue

 4. SBA microloans: Small loans are offered through the Small Business Administration, often with more flexible requirements.

-5. Venture capital/angel investors: If the business has high growth potential.
+5. Venture capital/angel investors: If the business has high-growth potential.

 A: The loan amount varies depending on the lender and your qualifications.
 It can range from a few thousand dollars to larger sums, depending on your business plan and collateral.